-Before you can begin debugging script with Visual Studio, script debugging must be enabled in Internet Explorer.
+Before you are able to begin debugging script with Visual Studio, the script debugging must be enabled in Internet Explorer.
 For more information, see How to: Enable and Start Script Debugging from Internet Explorer.

 Opening Script Documents

-In Visual Studio, you can view use Solution Explorer to view lists of server-side and client-side script documents.
-You can open any script document from Solution Explorer.
+In Visual Studio, you can use the Solution Explorer to see the lists of server-side and client-side script documents.
+Any script document can be opened from the Solution Explorer.
 For more information, see How to: View Script Documents.

 In Visual Studio, you cannot directly debug server-side code, but you can set a breakpoint in a server-side file.
 Visual Studio automatically maps the breakpoint to a corresponding location in the client-side file and creates a mapped breakpoint in the client-side code.

-When PHP Web project is launched in debug mode and Internet Explorer is used as browser PHP Tools will automatically attach the client-side script debugger.
+When a PHP Web project is launched in debug mode and Internet Explorer is used as browser, PHP Tools will automatically attach the client-side script debugger.